owncloud/config-to-docs/README.md

 For a detailed list of arguments and options, use `--help`.

-**Note:** When the conversation is done, copy or move the files created to the docs repository and create a pull request.
+**Note:** When the conversation is done, depending on the output option used, copy or move the files created to the docs repository and create a pull request.

+**Note:** Create and activate upfront a local docs branch to ease creating a pull request.

 The following example commands assume you have cloned `core` and `docs`.
-**Note:** Create and activate upfront a local docs branch which eases creating a pull request.

 ```
 php convert.php config:convert-adoc \